Media consumption: Effects on self-esteem

 Media has played a huge role in society for years in selling people on the expectations of how an ideal male and female body should look.

-These images of the "ideal body" can have a very negative effect on self-esteem in both men and women.
+Media representations of ideal body types have been connected to lower self esteem and body dissatisfaction in men and women (Valkenburg et al., 2016).
 These images can play significant role in eating disorders in men and women as well.
 The idea of body comparison goes back to Festinger's (1954) social comparison theory.
 Festinger argues that individuals make body comparisons in areas for which they relate.
-If someone who is over weight and is an environment that focuses on health, thinness, or body images (e.g. the gym or the beach) they may be more likely to see thinness as an ideal that can increase dissatisfaction with their own body.
+This relationship is shown through social comparison theory, suggesting people evaluate themselves by comparing them to others.

 The more a person engages in body comparison, the more likely they may struggle with low self-esteem and a negative body image.
-Women are sold to believe that to be beautiful, they must be a size zero and have long legs.
-Men are sold the notion that they must big biceps and zero body fat.
 Reading magazines with images of toned muscular men has been reported to lower body and self-esteem in men and they start worrying more about their own health and physical fitness.

-Social media
+Social media and engagement

-The amount of time spent on social media can inform people about their self-esteem.
-Research has shown that individuals with lower self-esteem may have an easier time expressing themselves on social media rather than in the real world.
-Many people use metrics such as how many people are following them and likes to measure acceptance or rejection from peers.
-One study from the Journal of Experimental Social Psychology, argues that individuals who feel accepted and part of the "in crowd" have a higher sense of self-esteem than those who do not feel as though they are a part of these crowds.

-Semiotics of American youth media consumption
+Social media plays a huge role in modern media consumption.
+Platforms like YouTube, Instagram and TikTok are used for communication, entertainment and sharing.

+Pew Research Center (2025), a majority of adults use at least one social media platform regularly with YouTube being the most used.
+These platforms encourage engagement through likes, comments, shares and reposts.

+A major shift that comes along with social media is the increase of user-generated content.
+Consumers are no longer watching professional produced media, they will also create and distribute their own content.
+This then helped with the influx of influencers and online communities.

+While this is happening, the spread of content on social media has then raised concerns about misinformation and if the source is credible.
+Information can spread rapidly without verification, users then become skeptical.